For engineering hiring teams

 What hiring teams ask before getting started.

-The honest answers — including what we don't claim and what we're still building.
+Honest answers, including what we don't claim and what we're still building.

 01Validity & trustThe biggest reason teams hesitate.
 Worth answering first.